 That being said, there are questions swirling around in my mind regarding the use of "The

-acceptance of God's grace that saves people?
-Still, the implication sometimes given to people is that all they need to do to be saved is recite the brief prayer.
-We never give the impression that the recitation of a pre-formulated prayer has saving power in itself.
-That scenario of "formula salvation" actually is reminiscent of Roman Catholic
+repentance, and acceptance of God's grace that saves people?

+sometimes given to people is that all they need to do to be saved is recite the brief prayer.
+We

+must never give the impression that the recitation of a pre-formulated prayer has saving power in

+That scenario of "formula salvation" is reminiscent of Roman Catholic

-missionaries in the 1200s who baptized huge numbers of people simply because those people learned to
+missionaries to Asia in the 1200s who baptized huge numbers of people simply because those

-that kind of "formula salvation."
+not to promote that kind of "formula salvation."
 Sadly, in both the 1200s in Asia and sometimes

-in today's use of The Sinner's Prayer, the invitation seems to be: "Repeat these words after me and you will be
+in today's use of The Sinner's Prayer, the invitation seems to be: "Repeat these words after me

 - Is there a possibility that coaching someone to say a few words composed by someone else

-may de-sensitize that person to the dreadfulness of sin, to the depth of depravity and to the price
+may desensitize that person to the dreadfulness of sin, to the depth of depravity, and to the price

 Jesus paid to redeem us?
 The prayer is brief.
 An emphasis on "just say these few words and you